Conversational Cognition: A New Measure for Artificial General Intelligence

 An ecological approach to cognition is based on an autonomous system that learns by interacting with its environment.
-Generalization in this regard is related to how effectively automation is able to anticipate contextual changes in an environment and perform the required context switches to ensure high predictability.
-The focus is not just in recognizing chunks of ideas, but also being able to recognize the relationship of these chunks with other chunks.
-There is an added emphasis on recognizing and predicting the opportunities of change in context.
+Generalization in this regard is related to how effectively automation can anticipate contextual changes in an environment and perform the required context switches to ensure high predictability.
+The focus is not just in recognizing chunks of ideas but also being able to recognize the relationship of these chunks with other chunks.
+There is an added emphasis on recognizing and predicting the opportunities for change in context.

 This notion is a level of complexity higher than risk minimization.
-Risk minimization demands a predictive model that is able to function effectively in the presence of imperfect information of the world.
+Risk minimization demands a predictive model that can function effectively in the presence of imperfect information of the world.
 This implies that an automaton’s internal models of reality must be able to accommodate vagueness and unknown information.
 However, the definition seems to only allude to the need to support context switching.

 In realistic environments, a system must be able to adjust appropriately when a context changes.
 These environments are sometimes referred to as “non-stationary”.
-It is not enough to have models that are able to model the world in a single context.
+It is not enough to have models that can model the world in a single context.
 The most sophisticated form of generalization that exists demands the need to perform conversations.

-This conversation however is not confined only to an inanimate environment with deterministic behavior.
+This conversation, however, is not confined only to an inanimate environment with deterministic behavior.
 The conversation must also be available for the three dimensions of cognition.
-Specifically, we need to explore conversation for computation, autonomy and social dimensions.
+Specifically, we need to explore conversation for computation, autonomy, and social dimensions.
 In the computational dimension, the AlphaGo Zero self-play is an effective demonstration of adversarial agent play in a deterministic environment.
-In autonomous environments, we require models that are able to continuously perform their capabilities in different similar domains and if necessary, be able to adapt to context changes in environments.
+In autonomous environments, we require models that can continuously perform their capabilities in different similar domains and if necessary, be able to adapt to context changes in environments.
 An example of this would be biological systems adjusting their behavior in response to cyclic changes in the seasons.
 The social environment will likely be the most sophisticated system in that it may demand understanding the nuisances of human behavior.
-This may include complex behavior such as deception, sarcasm and negotiation.
+This may include complex behavior such as deception, sarcasm, and negotiation.